|

 with rapids ending in the Chavuma Falls.

-- The first of the Zambezi River's large tributaries is the
+- The first of the

 Kabompo River in the north-western province of Zambia.

-- Below the confluence of the Cuando River and the Zambezi
+confluence of the Cuando River and the

 the river bends almost due east.
-Here, the Zambezi river is very
+Here, the Zambezi river is

 broad and shallow, and flows fairly slowly, but as it flows eastward